 (make-rtd name fieldspecs)

 (make-rtd name fieldspecs parent-rtd)

 (make-rtd name fieldspecs parent-rtd option ...)

-name is a symbol, which matters only to the rtd-name procedure of the inspection layer. fieldspecs is a vector of field specifiers, where each field specifier is one of make-rtd returns an R6RS-compatible record-type descriptor.
+name is a symbol, which matters only to the rtd-name procedure of the inspection layer. fieldspecs is a vector of field specifiers, where each field specifier is one of

-- a symbol naming the (mutable) field; - a list of the form (mutable name), where name is a symbol naming the mutable field; - a list of the form (immutable name), where name is a symbol naming the immutable field.
+- a symbol naming the (mutable) field; - a list of the form (mutable name), where name is a symbol naming the mutable field;

+• a list of the form (immutable name), where name is a symbol naming the immutable field.